moven/jobs/full-stack.md

 As you grow into this role, you’ll make meaningful contributions to our codebase, especially our new mobile platform.
 You’ll become familiar with all layers of our stack as you create new features, squash bugs, and help maintain a squeaky-clean codebase.
 You’ll also gain a wider understanding of Moven’s business as you interact with our product and sales teams.

 Once you master this role, you’ll take ownership of multiple projects and help define the future of Moven.
-You’ll create new software engineering standards, research solutions to our hairiest problems, and write awesome code.
-You’ll also act as a technical leader by conducting code reviews, mentoring junior engineers, and conquering technical debt.
+You’ll create new software engineering standards, research solutions to our largest  problems, and write awesome code.
+You’ll also act as a technical leader by frequently and directly interacting with one of our premier customers, conducting code reviews, mentoring junior engineers, and conquering technical debt.

 ## Experience and Skills